• Personal

 Concessional contributions (before-tax)

 Concessional contributions come out of your pay before income tax, so you only pay the 'concessional' rate of 15% tax when it goes into your super.
-(Or 30% if your income plus super contributions is more than $250,000 per year.)
+(An extra 15% tax may apply if your income plus concessional contributions is more than $250,000 per year.)

 What can be a concessional contribution?